Director, Michael DeWilde

-He was, for one year, a Research Affiliate professor with the ESC Rennes School of Business in Rennes, France, and for many years has consulted with West Michigan businesses as an executive coach and "philosopher-in-residence."
+He was, for one year, a Research Affiliate professor with the ESC Rennes School of Business in Rennes, France, and has for many years consulted with West Michigan businesses as an executive coach and "philosopher-in-residence."
 His work has been featured in the New York Times and Inc. Magazine, among other places, and his latest publications are a chapter in the book Philosophy Imprisoned from Lexington Press, two op-ed pieces, and an article titled "Social Capital, Economic Diversity, and Civic Well-Being" in the Seidman Business Review.
-His essay, "The Neuroscience of Ethics," will be published in 2017 in BizEd magazine.
+His essay on neuroscience and the teaching of business ethics was published in 2017 in BizEd magazine.
 He holds degrees from Harvard University and Grand Valley State University.

 Nguyen Pham, Research Assistant

 Nguyen Pham is a graduate of GVSU, with a B.S. in Psychology and a minor in Philosophy.
 With a keen interest in research, Nguyen has completed an internship at Pine Rest's Psychological Consultation Center as a psychometrist, is currently assisting professors in the Psychology department, and is now contributing research and writing for the KBEI in a variety of ongoing projects.
 She intends to pursue a doctorate in clinical psychology and would one day like to be trained as a correctional psychologist, which she hopes will afford her the opportunity to work with institutionalized inmates as well as conduct research on how to better the conditions of prisons as well as improve rehabilitation efforts.
 In her spare time, Nguyen’s interests also extend to history, astronomy, and working to increase her fluency in the Vietnamese language with the help of her parents.

 Roberta Osipoff, Seidman Dean's Office Assistant